feathersjs/docs/getting-started/scaffolding.md

 $ feathers generate
 ```

-When presented with the project name just hit enter.
+When presented with the project name just hit enter, or enter a name (no spaces).

 Next, enter in a short description of your app.